• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Tuna Tartare with Avocado is made with sushi-grade tuna, avocado, cucumber, soy sauce, sesame oil, honey and sesame seeds.
+This Tuna Tartare Recipe is made with sushi-grade tuna, avocado, cucumber, soy sauce, sesame oil, honey and sesame seeds.

-This Tuna Tartare with Avocado is made with sushi-grade tuna, avocado, cucumber, soy sauce, sesame oil, honey and sesame seeds.
+This Tuna Tartare Recipe is made with sushi-grade tuna, avocado, cucumber, soy sauce, sesame oil, honey and sesame seeds.

 This Tuna Tartare is the ultimate summer appetizer made with the freshest sushi-grade tuna and tossed in a delicious Asian sauce.
 It is served chilled and pairs well with wonton crackers or tortilla chips.